acornejo/mamba/README.md

 write an operating system entirely in Mamba (with a minimal amount of assembler glue).
 It also means that Mamba does not have a runtime, and programmers can decide if their variables are allocated in the stack or heap.
-Mamba should be as efficient as C, and yet provides abstractions to simplify memory management that add as little cognitive burden on the programmer as possible (reference counted pointers for heap allocated data).
+Mamba aims to provide powerful abstractions to easy programming without relying on a runtime.

 Mamba recognizes that code is read much more often than it is written, and thus Mamba code should be self-describing and (to the extent